 5. You Can’t Iron Away Shrinking or Puckering

 If you’ve washed your embroidery project in the washer and see new puckers around your design, this may be caused by the fabric and thread shrinking disproportionally.

 Unfortunately, if the shrinkage has caused wrinkles, you’ll be unable to press away this embroidery issue.

 Testing Before Pressing

-If you’ve never pressed the fabric or thread type before, you’ll always want to test settings first.
+If you’ve never pressed the fabric or thread type before, you’ll always want to test the settings first.
 It’s ideal to use a completely separate piece of fabric rather than your project.

 Pressing Embroidery with Toppers